Vehicle registration plates of the Northwest Territories

 The Canadian territory of Northwest Territories first required its residents to register their motor vehicles and display licence plates in 1941.
-As of 2022, plates are issued by the Northwest Territories Department of Infrastructure through its Driver and Vehicle Services branch.
-Only rear plates have been required since June 1, 1993.
+As of 2022, plates are issued by the Northwest Territories Registrar of Motor Vehicles.
+Only rear plates have been required since June 1, 1993 and have been required thereafter.

 In 1970, to celebrate the centennial of the territory, a unique polar bear-shaped plate was introduced.
 The basic bear shape has been retained ever since, and the plate is now a registered trademark of the Government of the Northwest Territories.

 The current design, which consists of graphic and material updates, was rolled out on July 1, 2010.
 The blue-and-white plates prior to the update were made of steel and lack graphic sheeting technology that would make them visible in the dark.
 Current plates are made with aluminum and incorporated visual updates as well as a new slogan.